Malfoy/Pin/README.md

   iterator is only invoked to index the remaining uncovered kmers, so no new entries are inserted unless they are strictly needed.
-- Serialized indexes store the full sharded hash-set plus `K`, `M`, and seed metadata in a compact `bincode` blob, enabling `--load-index`/`--save-index` workflows without rebuilding from FASTA.
+- Serialized indexes store the full sharded hash-set plus `K`, `M`, and seed metadata in a `bincode` blob compressed with `zstd -1`, enabling `--load-index`/`--save-index` workflows without rebuilding from FASTA while keeping files small.
 - The CLI reports construction time, query/validation time, and also runs an additional 1 Mb random-sequence lookup, printing how many k-mers hit the index alongside the query time for that synthetic workload.